 - Sole proprietorship/partnership and taxes: the corporate structure of working does not suit small-scale working organizations.
 Despite, small business has the priority to establish sole proprietorships, partnerships and limited liability companies.
 It provides them the strong sense of managerial control to the office owners with minimum hassle and expenditure of company registration.
-The company owner is liable to report business income and expenses on their personal tax returns.
+It’s owner is liable to report business income and expenses on their personal tax returns.
 As small companies do not file their own taxes.

-What are the advantages of Small Company
+What are the advantages ?

 Give us a call at 8750008585 and send your query on Email: firstname.lastname@example.org